abstracta/jmeter-java-dsl/README.md

 Gatling does provide a simple API and a VCS friendly format, but requires scala knowledge and environment.
 Additionally, it doesn't provide as rich environment as JMeter (protocol support, plugins, tools) and requires learning a new framework for testing (if you already use JMeter, which is the most popular tool).

 [Taurus](https://gettaurus.org/) is another open-source tool that allows specifying tests in a VCS friendly yaml syntax, and provides additional features like pass/fail criteria and easier CI/CD integration.
-But this tool requires a python environment, in addition to the java environment.
+But, this tool requires a python environment, in addition to the java environment.
 Additionally, there is no built-in GUI or IDE auto-completion support, which makes it harder to discover and learn the actual syntax.
 Finally, Taurus syntax only supports a subset of the features JMeter provides, which reduces scope usage.

 Finally, [ruby-dsl](https://github.com/flood-io/ruby-jmeter) is also an opensource library which allows specifying and run in ruby custom dsl JMeter test plans.
 This is the most similar tool to jmeter-java-dsl, but it requires ruby (in addition to java environment) with the additional performance impact, does not follow same naming and structure convention as JMeter, and lacks of debugging integration with JMeter execution engine.